These deck decorating ideas for summer will convince you it IS possible have a welcoming outdoor space on a budget!

-Several years ago we took down a large tree that was right outside our front windows.
-This allowed us to build the deck of our dreams, a happy place for welcoming family and friends.
-(You can read all about it here.)
+The front deck at my previous home was a labor of love.
+We took down a large tree that was right outside our front windows, tore up the brick stoop and built the deck and outdoor living space of our dreams.
+So much value was added to our home and created a happy place for welcoming family and friends.
+(You can read all about our ranch style house with a front deck here.)

-This year I made a few inexpensive changes that cost less than $50 and created a renewed happy space and great curb appeal!
+These few inexpensive changes cost less than $50 and added such great curb appeal!

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)